Get Catchbox products

-How to record your classes with Catchbox Plus
+How to easily record your lectures with Catchbox microphones

-Lecture Capture and class recordings are a great way to turn lessons into lasting resources for students.
-Find out how a wireless microphone system such as Catchbox Plus can make it easy to start recording your classes.
+Class recordings are a great way to turn lessons into lasting resources for students.
+Find out how a wireless lecture recording microphone system such as Catchbox Plus can make it easy to start recording your classes.

 We're rolling!
 6 steps to using Catchbox Plus to record your classes

 Before creating a recording, start by looking for inspiration from your colleagues.
 Collaboration is key as an educator, and often your co-workers will have great ideas and tips to offer.
-We'll also share additional tips below in this article that can help you record exceptional lectures from your own home, so keep reading for more ideas as well.
+We'll also share additional tips below in this article that can help you record lectures in high quality from your own home.

 With the Catchbox receiver connected to your computer, you'll be ready to begin recording your lectures for your students.
 Catchbox microphones can also be used with the likes of Zoom and Microsoft teams in order to livestream lessons for students.